svenvc/lampsort/LampSortVisualized.package/LampSortIntervalSelected.class/README.md

-A LampSortIntervalDropped is logged when the LampSort algorithm selects one interval from the intervals set to work on.
+LampSortIntervalSelected is logged when the LampSort algorithm selects one interval from the intervals set to work on.